 You will work in teams to execute the class menu.
 At the end of class, participants gather to enjoy the food they have prepared.
 Wine is served with meals in most classes.
 All class menus are subject to change.
 While a snack platter is offered in both morning and evening classes, you may want to consider a light snack before joining us for class.
 Students are encouraged to bring a light lunch or dinner to all pastry classes.

-Learn how to make scrumptious dumplings from a wide range of Asian traditions --- all hands-on.
-We'll also create perfect dipping sauces in each tradition.
-Together, you'll make and dine on: steamed shrimp shao mai with orange dipping sauce; deep-fried chicken wontons; vegetable gyoza with spicy dipping sauce; and pork and chive dumplings.
+Learn how to make the dumplings from throughout Asia - all hands-on.
+We'll also create perfect dipping sauces.
+In this make and take class, you'll prepare: steamed shrimp shao mai with orange dipping sauce; deep fried chicken wontons; pork and chive pot-stickers with black vinegar dipping sauce and vegetable gyoza with spicy dipping sauce.

 Ranked as America’s Best Culinary School (USAToday 2019), our roster of Chef-Instructors have run top kitchens around the globe.